xkremento/Veil-API/README.md

 - `POST /api/games` - Create a new game
 - `GET /api/games/{gameId}` - Get game details
 - `GET /api/games` - Get all games for current player
+- `GET /api/games/{gameId}/was-murderer` - Check if the authenticated player was the murderer in a specific game

 ### Admin Endpoints
 - `GET /api/admin/players/{email}` - Get details for any player